Young-Einstein10/helpmealert/client/docs.md

 ## Challenges we ran into

 - One major challenge we faced during development was identifying the specific API endpoint needed that will aid in achieving the kind of flow we were trying to build.
-We spent a considerable amount of time filtering through the API Documentation to know which would be useful in our case.
+We spent a considerable amount of time filtering through Twitter's API Documentation to know which would be useful in our case.

 - Choosing a name for the app was surprisingly a problem we had to solve because we wanted the name of the app to be descriptive enough of the kind of help it provides as well as something users would find easy to remember, and relate with as well as being very symbolic.
-Eventually, we settled for `Helpme` as the name due to the fact that it's a common word everyone says whenever they need some kind of help or assistance.
+Eventually, we settled for `HelpmeAlert` as the name due to the fact that it's a common word everyone says whenever they need some kind of help or assistance.

 ## Accomplishments that we're proud of

 We were able to create a working prototype for the said objective which we wanted to achieve for the app.
-Users can easily tweet at our handle, `@helpme`, and they get a reply with a link to begin the process of setting up their emergency contacts connected to the Twitter platform.
+Users can easily tweet at our handle, `@helpmealert`, and they get a reply with a link to begin the process of setting up their emergency contacts connected to the Twitter platform.

 ## What we learned